appeler/ethnicolr2/README.rst

 .. image:: https://pepy.tech/badge/ethnicolr2
     :target: https://pepy.tech/project/ethnicolr2

-We exploit the US census data, and the Florida voting registration data, to predict race and ethnicity based on first and last name or just the last name.
-The granularity at which we predict the race: Non-Hispanic Whites, Non-Hispanic Blacks, Asians, Hispanics, and Other (Native Americans, Bi-Racial, Other).
+A pytorch implementation of `ethnicolr <https://github.com/appeler/ethnicolr>`__  with new models that make different assumptions (for instance, this package has models trained on unique names) than ethnicolr.
+The package uses the US census data and the Florida voting registration data to build models to predict the race and ethnicity (Non-Hispanic Whites, Non-Hispanic Blacks, Asians, Hispanics, and Other) based on first and last name or just the last name.
+For notebooks underlying the package, see `here <https://github.com/appeler/ethnicolr_v2>`__.

 Caveats and Notes
 -----------------------

-If you picked a person at random with the last name 'Smith' in the US in 2010 and asked us to guess this person's race (as measured by the census), the best guess would be based on what is available from the aggregated Census file.
+If you picked a random person with the last name 'Smith' in the US in 2010 and asked us to guess this person's race (as measured by the census), the best guess is the modal race of the person named Smith (which you can get from the census popular last name data file).
 It is the Bayes Optimal Solution.
-So what good are last-name-only predictive models for?
-A few things---if you want to impute race and ethnicity for last names that are not in the census file, infer the race and ethnicity in different years than when the census was conducted (if some assumptions hold), infer the race of people in different countries (if some assumptions hold), etc. The biggest benefit comes in cases where both the first name and last name are known.
+So what good are predictive models?
+A few things---if you want to impute race and ethnicity for last names that are not in the census file, which can be because of errors, infer the race and ethnicity in different years than when the census was conducted (if some assumptions hold), infer the race of people in different countries (if some assumptions hold), etc. The biggest benefit comes in cases where both the first and last name are known.

 Install
 ----------